sign-in-canada/sign-in-canada.github.io/DevOps/README.md

 Another major decision for choosing Azure DevOps was the SaaS offering with free non parallel jobs.
 This helped us fast track our CICD journey.

 ## SICAP Pipelines
+So far only Continuous Integration has been put in place.
+Continuous deployment is yet to be done.
+More work required to be done on the IMTD side.

+### Build Pipeline
 SICAP is based on [Gluu Server](https://www.gluu.org/) an open source IAM solution.
 SICAP team has customized below libraries  of Gluu:

 - [Passport SAML](https://github.com/sign-in-canada/passport-saml)